katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 Forgive me for my clickbait title.

+My first year of learning Python passed a few months ago, and since then I have been super learning more and more of the language.
+I've discovered some startling gaps in my knowledge, and thought I'd write them up.
+This is the blog post I wish I had read earlier in my Python education, and I hope you find it useful (or maybe just amusing? :flushed:)

 **1. in**

 Now, I was familiar with in from for loops, so don't despair of me entirely!
 But using in alone as a test for membership had not occurred to me in my first year of Python programming.
 If we have a collection (like a list, or a string) and we'd like to see if that collection contains (or does not contain) a value, we can use: